zarkone/ring-redis-session/README.md

                   :timeout-ms 5000}})
 ```

-At this point, you'll be ready to use `clj-redis-session` to manage your
+At this point, you'll be ready to use `ring-redis-session` to manage your
 application sessions:

 ```clj